RedCreator37/HTMLNotepadFX/README.md

 ## Features

-A simple program to edit HTML pages:
+A simple program for editing HTML pages:

-- Apply HTML Text Formatting, insert an image, insert hyperlinks...
+- Apply basic HTML and CSS formatting, insert an image, hyperlinks...
-- View, export and print HTML source code
+- View, export and print the HTML page and its source code
 - WYSIWYG formatting
 - Some fancy extras (make the window semi-transparent...)

 ## Known Bugs

 Things that don't work as expected (yet).
-I'll try to fix them as soon as possible.
+These should get fixed soon.

-- Printing on macOS (it fails to open the print dialog for some reason)
+- Printing on macOS (fails to open the print dialog for some reason)

 ## To Do

-Features to be included in later releases and things that should be improved:
+Stuff that could have added / been done better:

 - A simple way to deploy HTML pages to a web server
-- Improved the UI (it currently looks really boring...)
+- Improved UI (some progress has been made with "experimental UI" but it's still way from looking great)
-- Make use of resource bundles or something else that'll allow the UI to be translated to other languages easily
+- Use of resource bundles or something else that'll allow the UI to be translated to other languages easily

 Early development versions are in the *dev-html* branch.